 The (Protected) Sensing Measurement Setup Termination frame is an Action or an Action No Ack frame used to terminate sensing measurement setup(s). …

+Note: If AP transmits a (Protected) Sensing Measurement Setup Termination frame to terminate sensing measurement setup(s) in non-TB case, the (Protected) Sensing Measurement Setup Termination frame is an Action No Ack frame.(#2278)

 The Terminate All TB Measurement Setups subfield is set to 1 to indicate that the STA requests to terminate all sensing measurement setups established in the TB case.
 The Terminate All TB Measurement Setups subfield is set to 0 to indicate that the STA does not request to terminate all the sensing measurement setups established in the TB case.
 If the Terminate All TB Measurement Setups subfield is set to 1, the TB/non-TB Measurement Setup Type subfield and the Measurement Setup ID field are reserved.